Skip to main content Skip to complementary content

 Enabling individual automations

 A tenant admin or analytics admin may need to disable automations to prevent rate limits from being exceeded.
-Automations are enabled and disabled from the automations table view in the Management Console.
+Automations are enabled and disabled from the automations table view in the Administration activity center.
 When users create automations, they are enabled by default.
 You can enable and disable automations from the Three dots to expand menu menu at the end of the automation row and select Enable or Disable.

 When a tenant admin or analytics admin disables an automation, the automation owner will see a Disabled status on the automation overview page.

-A disabled automation can be enabled by the tenant or analytics admin from the Management Console or by the automation owner from the automation overview page.
+A disabled automation can be enabled by the tenant or analytics admin from the Administration activity center or by the automation owner from the automation overview page.
 This means that the tenant or analytics admin cannot prevent the automation owner from re-enabling their automation.

 Changing the owner of an automation